Mairuzu1/ramosjm_exer3/README.md

 [2] Locate the project file through the terminal with "cd"

-## Expected outcome:
+## Expected output:

-Running it through the terminal with *console.log* it should return the following:
+Running it through the terminal with *console.log* should return the following:

     console.log(storePassword("John", "Pass1234", "Pass1234"));